shwetha309/Cyber-Attack-Analysis/README.md

 This project provides Real Time Analytics on Cyber Attack Hotspots and Trends across the globe

 UI is available at <a href="http://shwetha.site"> CyberAttackAnalysis</a>.<br/>
-The presentation is available on <a href= "https://www.slideshare.net/ShwethaNarayanan1/cyber-attacks-spatial-analysis/" > Cyber Attacks Analysis </a>
+The presentation is available at <a href= "https://www.slideshare.net/ShwethaNarayanan1/cyber-attacks-spatial-analysis/" > Cyber Attacks Analysis </a>

 I have implemented an end to end pipeline using
 <ul>
 <li> Apache Kafka </li>
 <li> Apache Kafka Streams </li>
-<li> PostgreSQL </li>
+<li> Postgres </li>
-<li> Flask with Highcharts.js </li>
+<li> Python Flask with Highcharts.js </li>
 </ul>

 ## Real Time Analytics and Trend Features:
 <ul>
 <li> Hotspot Analysis - <a href = "http://resources.esri.com/help/9.3/arcgisengine/java/gp_toolref/spatial_statistics_tools/how_hot_spot_analysis_colon_getis_ord_gi_star_spatial_statistics_works.htm" > Getis-Ord Gi* (Spatial Statistic) calculation </a>
 <br/>This score is used to identify spatially significant hotspots for every feature provided.
-A statistically significant hotspot is a spatial cell with high attack count and is surrounded by cells with large attack count values.</li>
+A statistically significant hotspot is a spatial cell with high attack count and is surrounded by cells with large attack count values. </li>
 <img src = "giscorecalc.png" />
 <li> Interactive query - Finding Real Time Cyber Attack Trends in a region
 <br/> A user can select any region on the map and the trends for a radius of 10 Kms around that point is shown.
 This involved calculating the <a href = "https://en.wikipedia.org/wiki/Minimum_bounding_box" > Bounding Box</a>.</li>